iamdanzhao/iamdanzhao.github.io/work/index.md

 - Led an independent research project focused on bringing technology expertise into presidentially-appointed roles in the U.S. federal government
 - Analyzed publications and datasets on presidential appointees, engaged experts on presidential transitions, and communicated recommendations to transition stakeholders

+**Facebook**, Data Science/Analytics Intern

+{:.list-plus}
+- Analyzed user data to recommend changes to the bookmarks menu, used by 150M daily users
+- Designed and implemented a randomized experiment to drive product adoption for 765K users
+- Communicated analysis results to engineers and product managers to influence team roadmap

 **Yale Daily News**, Co-Founder and Co-Editor of the Data Desk

 {:.list-plus}